PoorHttp/PoorWSGI/doc/documentation.rst

 Response Headers
 ~~~~~~~~~~~~~~~~
-Response headers is the same Request.Headers class as in request object.
-But
+Response headers use the same Headers class as in the request object.
-you can create it.
-If you don't set header when you create Response object,
+If you don't set a header when you create a Response object,
-default ``X-Powered-By`` header is set to "Poor WSGI for Python".
+the default ``X-Powered-By`` header is set to "Poor WSGI for Python".
 The
-``Content-Type`` and ``Content-Length`` headers are append automatically.
+``Content-Type`` and ``Content-Length`` headers are appended automatically.
+Each
-All headers keys must be set once, except of ``Set-Cookie``, which could be set
+header key must appear at most once, except for ``Set-Cookie``, which can be set
-more times.
+multiple times.

 .. code:: python